Azynokel/empiris-benchmark-test/README.md

 ### SUT

-We assume that the SUT is provisioned as part of a CI/CD pipeline using the user's favorable infrastructure provisioning like Terraform.
+We assume that the SUT is provisioned as part of a CI/CD pipeline using your most favorable infrastructure provisioning.
 We don't impose any abstractions, such that the SUT can be set up as a simple docker container or a Kubernetes Cluster.
 Depending on the benchmarking client we just assume that the SUT can be reached.

 ### Action Setup